CommanderPaul/weather_api/README.md

 ## Extra Credit

-These challenges aren't necessary to complete, but if you find yourself moving quickly through the coding challenge, they are skills that our team frequently utilizes.
-Working through them will score you bonus points when we review the your code but please make sure to focus on the tasks above before attempting them.

   * Unit tests for your API implementation
   * Using the Puppet provesioner, deploy and configure PostgreSQL
   * Modify your REST API to use PostgreSQL instead of SQLite
   * Modify your REST API to accept a parameter that selects the city weather is returned for

-# Last Words

-Have fun!
-If you don't like doing this assignment you probably won't like working here.
-We like to code and we do a lot of automation.

-We're looking forward to seeing your API in action!